"My teacher, Israa, is amazing, I am very happy with her."

 The people who would benefit the most from these Arabic tutorials are those who feel they need to learn Arabic to help them out in their business lives.
 For starters, learning salutations and business etiquette is essential.
 Once these have been practised, then reading and writing lessons can begin.
 Typical studiers have been those involved in international imports/exports, negotiations and acquisitions, multinational companies requiring another language and those working in any way with international governments and relevant administration.
 Even our simplest lesson for beginners will have students finishing the lessons with basic telephone and e-mail Arabic as well as survival Arabic should a visit to the country be necessary.
 Enquire now about our Arabic Courses or Take A Free Arabic Level Test

-Two or more people can benefit from studying Arabic together as these Arabic lessons are also offered to groups (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons).
-Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
-The booking has to be made for all students at the same time.
-Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster Arabic Lessons can be experienced by up to 12 people.
+Those wishing to learn Arabic in groups of two or more together (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons) can sign up for our group classes.
+All students must be at nearly the same level of Arabic proficiency, have the same needs from the language and must be able to study at the same time and place as the others.
+Bookings must be made for all students simultaneously.
+Listen & Learn does not suggest group sizes of more than 6-8 people, but In-Company Taster Arabic Lessons can occur with up to 12 people.
 Enquire now about our Arabic Courses or Take A Free Arabic Level Test

 Our native-speaking qualified Arabic teachers can instruct you and your group at your work or at home at a time most convenient for you.
 Classes can take place on any day of the week—even weekends—morning, afternoon or evening.
 If meeting at your office or home is not suitable, you can take your lessons at the trainer's office.
 Study materials are supplied for you.
 Enquire now about our Arabic Courses or Take A Free Arabic Level Test

-Two or more people can benefit studying Arabic together as these Arabic lessons are also offered to groups (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons).
-Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
-The booking has to be made for all students simultaneously.
-Listen & Learn does not advocate group sessions of more than 6-8 people, though Taster Arabic Lessons can be experienced by up to 12 people.
+Those wishing to learn Arabic in groups of two or more together (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons) can sign up for our group classes.
+All students must be at nearly the same level of Arabic proficiency, have the same needs from the language and be able to study at the same time and place as the others.
+Bookings must be made for all students simultaneously.
+Listen & Learn does not propose group sizes of more than 6-8 people, but In-Company Taster Arabic Lessons can occur with up to 12 people.
 Enquire now about our Arabic Courses or Take A Free Arabic Level Test

 From our clients all over the world